pragmatical/CAIRA/reference_architectures/foundry_standard/README.md

 ## Cost Considerations

-- In addition to AI Foundry costs, this configuration provisions Cosmos DB, Storage, and AI Search; review SKUs/retention settings
+- In addition to AI Foundry costs, this configuration provisions a **single shared set** of Cosmos DB, Storage, and AI Search resources; review SKUs/retention settings
+- **Multi-project deployments**: All projects share the same capability host resources (1 Cosmos DB + 1 Storage + 1 AI Search regardless of project count), providing cost efficiency
+- **Data isolation note**: Projects share physical resources but have logically separate connections; data is not isolated at the resource level
 - Default LAW retention is 30 days (PerGB2018); adjust to your needs
+- If you require complete data isolation between projects, consider creating per-project resources manually or using separate deployments

 ## Troubleshooting